 CREDIT: Reggie Casagrande/Getty Images

 If you have a busy schedule, your best bet is to plan your breakfast meals ahead of time.
-Cook steel-cut oatmeal in batches and separate it into plastic containers to store in your fridge and reheat whenever you’re ready.
-Or, double up on preparing hard-boiled eggs, steel-cut oatmeal, or yogurt and fruit parfaits.
-Unlike greasy egg-and-cheese sandwiches and sugary pastries, these energizing foods are made with lean protein and fiber that will help you be energized all day and keep hunger and cravings at bay.
-To help you avoid making unhealthy food choices at breakfast, ask yourself if you’re making any of these common mistakes:
+Cook steel-cut oatmeal and separate it into plastic containers to store in your fridge and reheat whenever you’re ready.
+Or, double up on preparing hard-boiled eggs or yogurt and fruit parfaits.
+Unlike greasy egg-and-cheese sandwiches and sugary pastries, these energizing foods are good sources of lean protein and/or fiber and will help keep you energized while stopping hunger and cravings in their tracks.

 a glass of orange juice or other fruit juices with your meal.
 A glass of OJ or apple juice may be a standard part of your